-The Digital Bespoke? is about mass customization, 3D printing, human bodies and the step towards digitally-built objects made to individual specifications.
+The Digital Bespoke? is about mass customization, 3D printing, human bodies, and the step towards digitally built objects made to individual specifications.
 The author argues that the modes of customization offered by digital fabrication and mass production have more in common with their industrial predecessors than with craft-based customization.

-Using case studies of historical and current practices from Europe, Africa, and North America to ground her theory, she interrogates where digital fabrication technologies have developed from and how their uses differ from existing modes of production.
+Using case studies of historical and current practices from Europe, Africa, and North America to ground her theory, she investigates where digital fabrication technologies have developed from and how their uses differ from existing modes of production.
 Digital fabrication and mass customization are concepts encompassing broad ecosystems of technologies and practices.
 Both are increasingly implemented and hyped.
 As such, it is imperative to address not just their potential, but their challenges.

 Table of Contents